 There are some basic tips that Ernst gives us to guide us in the art of pruning.
 Whenever we prune an agroforest, we should start from top to bottom, so we can reduce the damage from falling branches, which are cushioned by the lower branches, which would not be there if we pruned from bottom to top.
 Prune the sick, poorly formed, bent and overlapped branches first.
 We can drastically prune trees that resist this management, pruning to the bone, as they say, leaving only the main trunk, or prune maintaining the architecture of the canopy, everything depends on the context of the neighborhood, the objective of pruning.
-The percentages of shade in each stratum are indelible clauses, we can increase the shading in a cycling if we decreased it before or later and vice versa.
+The percentages of shade in each stratum are not fixed clauses, we can increase the shading in a stratum if we decreased it before or later and vice versa.
 Usually, systems that sustain large mammals, like us, have a large investment of trees in the middle and lower strata.
 Whereas, accumulation systems have an increase of the high stratum.
 But one thing is certain, we will only really understand these principles when we plant and manage our own agroforests, only by practicing will we gain confidence and wisdom.

 Principle 5 - Concentrating energy, managing biomass efficiently.